 - Most importantly, it's the law!

-- When you call 811 at least two days before digging, utilities will come out free of charge to mark the location of underground electric, telephone, cable, water, sewer and gas lines.
+- When you call 811 at least two days before digging, utilities will come out free of charge to mark the location of their own underground electric, telephone, cable, water, sewer and gas lines.

 - New Mexico Gas Company marks its gas lines in yellow.
 A marking indicates the presence of a line but not its pressure or how deep it is buried.